scivision/hugo-flex-example/README.md

 ## Configuring

 1. [Install Hugo](https://gohugo.io/overview/installing/)
-2. Make a copy of this template repo by clicking the [Use this Template](https://help.github.com/en/articles/creating-a-repository-from-a-template) button. `git clone` your copy to your laptop and change to that directory.
+2. Make a copy of this template repo by clicking the [Use this Template](https://help.github.com/en/articles/creating-a-repository-from-a-template) button.
+3. `git clone --recurse-submodules` your copy to your laptop and change to that directory.
-3. Run Hugo and point your web browser to http://localhost:1313
+4. Run Hugo and point your web browser to http://localhost:1313
     ```bash
-    hugo server
+    hugo serve
     ```
-4. Edit the website configuration in config.toml (or config.yaml).
-You may have to restart `hugo server` if you make major changes.
+5. Edit the website configuration in config.toml (or config.yaml).
+You may have to restart `hugo serve` if you make major changes.

 ## Deploying